iPad Program

 The iPad program at Archbishop Mitty High School provides tools and resources to the student.
 Effective teaching and learning with iPads integrates technology into the curriculum anytime, anyplace.
 Students must abide by the policies of the school to effectively use the iPad to enhance learning in the classroom and outside the classroom.

-The policies, procedures and information within this document apply to all iPads used at Archbishop Mitty High School.
+The policies, procedures, and information within this document apply to all iPads used at Archbishop Mitty High School.
 Teachers may set additional requirements for use in their respective classroom.

 Above all, the iPad program at AMHS is an academic program and the policies governing the use of the iPad support its academic use.